Jim-devENG/crysgarage-production/crysgarage-frontend/public/README.md

 ## Logo File

-The Crys Garage logo is now available as:
+The Crys Garage logo is available as:
-- `crys-garage-logo.svg` - Vector format for best quality and scalability
+- `CRG_Logo_svg.svg` - Official Crys Garage logo in vector format

 The logo features:
 - Golden metallic texture with concentric circles
 - Stylized "G" symbol in the center
-- High resolution (512x512 viewBox)
+- High resolution vector format
-- Scalable vector format
+- Professional branding design

 The logo is automatically used in:
 - Header navigation